Skip to content

 If you are experiencing symptoms of peripartum depression, you may be wondering when might be the right time to seek treatment.
 Around 50 to 80% of women experience the baby blues, which can develop within the first few days after delivery and usually goes away within a few weeks on its own.8 Symptoms of the baby blues are mild and can include sadness, anxiety, irritability, and sleeping problems.
 If symptoms are moderate to severe and continue past the first few weeks postpartum, then this may be a sign that you are experiencing peripartum depression, rather than the baby blues.

 For some women, taking actions on their own may be enough to recover from peripartum depression.
 However, other women may continue to experience the condition even after trying to overcome it on their own.
 In general, if your depression is moderate to severe and significantly impacting your life, you should seek help.
 If you are experiencing suicidal thoughts or thinking about hurting yourself or your baby, you should also get help right away.
-This may be a sign of severe depression or another perinatal disorder.
+This may be a sign of perinatal depression or another perinatal disorder.

 It is never too early to get help for peripartum depression.
 Not getting the proper treatment for peripartum depression can negatively impact your life and your baby.
 Whether you are experiencing one or several symptoms, you may benefit from many of the treatments available, like therapy, medication, and alternative approaches.

-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Take a Free Online Assessment and get matched with the right therapist for you.
+Find a compassionate and supportive therapist.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week.
+Take a free online assessment and get matched with the right therapist for you.

 How Peripartum Depression Is Treated